-- 2.4.1.10.
-Nursing Facility Payment Rules For traditional Medicaid nursing home days of care, the ICO shall reimburse nursing facility providers equivalent to their Medicaid FFS rate, including the Quality Assurance Supplement (QAS), as established by the Long Term Care Reimbursement and Rate Setting Section of MDCH.
-Nursing Facility reimbursement is further discussed in Section 4. - 2.4.1.11.
-The ICO will contract with the PIHP, as described in 2.4.1.7 to provide Medicare Behavioral Health Inpatient Services and Behavioral Health Outpatient Services through FFS or a sub-capitated payment agreement.
+2.4.1.10.
+Nursing Facility Payment Rules - For traditional Medicaid nursing home days of care, the ICO shall reimburse nursing facility providers equivalent to their Medicaid FFS rate, including the Quality Assurance Supplement (QAS), as established by the Long Term Care Reimbursement and Audit Division of MDHHS.
+The ICO shall reimburse nursing facility providers the Medicaid co-insurance rate for days 21 through 100 of a skilled care or rehabilitation day in accordance with published Medicaid policy.
+Nursing Facility reimbursement is further discussed in Section 4.

+2.4.1.11.
+The ICO will offer the PIHP the first opportunity to contract, as described in 2.4.1.7 to provide Medicare Behavioral Health Inpatient Services and Behavioral Health Outpatient Services through FFS or a sub-capitated payment agreement.